CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 The security of directory services relies heavily on the security of the base operating system, and especially on file system security.
 Directory services can be installed and operated on a variety of operating systems, which can result in a wide variety of security settings to be made.
 This diversity increases the planning requirements and requires appropriate knowledge of the underlying operating system.
 If the resulting overall solution is very heterogeneous or complex, an insufficiently planned use of the directory service in active operation can lead to security gaps.
 Since directory services also make use of role-based administration of the directory database and individual administration tasks can be delegated, incorrect administration of the administration tasks runs the risk of insecure or inadequate administration of the system.

-### 2 2 Incorrect or inadequate planning of partitioning and replication in the directory servicePartitioning is a division of the directory data of a directory service into individual subareas (partitions).
+### 2 2 Incorrect or inadequate planning of partitioning and replication in the directory service
+Partitioning is a division of the directory data of a directory service into individual subareas (partitions).
 The replication of partitions of the directory service is usually used for load balancing.
 Furthermore, the redundancy in the data storage improves the reliability and thus increases the availability.
 Therefore, a suitable planning is of crucial importance here, since subsequent changes to the partition and replication settings are possible, but can sometimes cause problems.
 Planning the partitioning and replication of the directory service incorrectly or inadequately may result in data loss, inconsistencies in data management, poor directory service availability, overall poor system performance, and even outages.

 ### 2 3 Incorrect or inadequate planning of access to the directory service